rmtew/peasauce/README.md

 * Disassembly: block._old_data_type is not a safe way to track block data type changes for later use, redress this.
 * Metadata: "Imm"/absolute operand value label lookup should be improved.
 Track offsets in instruction relocations are made?
 * Editor state: Error messages should be reconsidered.
 Return the message name, not the text?
+* File loading: Saved projects save relocation metadata, but have to reload the relocation data to do the relocations (which recalculates the metadata).

 ### Medium Term Tasks